Slowers-Team/Slowers-App/README.md

 5. Add `SECRET_KEY=<your-secret-key>` into `.env` file.
 Replace `<your-secret-key>` with a secret key of your choice.
 This is needed for JWT authentication to work.
 6. Inside the `backend` directory, start the app with the command `go run .` (the app can be stopped by pressing Ctrl+C in the terminal where it was started)
 7. If you chose to run the frontend in the development mode, the application is now running at http://localhost:5173.
 If you chose to run it in the production mode, the application is running at http://localhost:5001.

+## Running the unit tests

+1. Make sure you have a `.env` file as above
+2. Install Mockery if you haven't already ([instructions here](https://vektra.github.io/mockery/latest/installation)).
+(Do not use the version in the Ubuntu package manager, because it's not up-to-date.)
+3. Generate the mocks using the command `mockery`.
+(You might need to use the full path (e.g. `/home/user/go/bin/mockery`) depending on how you installed Mockery.)
+4. Run the unit tests for the backend using the command `go test ./...`